Ryo-N7/Ryo-N7.github.io/_posts/2021-09-23-CanPL-GoogleDrive-GithubActions-Tutorial.md

 ============================

-The Canadian Premier League was started to improve the quality of soccer in Canadian and alongside its inaugural launch in the 2019 season, a data initiative was started by **CentreCircle** in a partnership with **StatsPerform** to provide detailed data on all CPL teams and players.
+The Canadian Premier League was started to improve the quality of soccer in Canada and alongside its inaugural launch in the 2019 season, a data initiative was started by **CentreCircle** in a partnership with **StatsPerform** to provide detailed data on all CPL teams and players.